 There’s no need to use a different conditioner than the one you already use to pre-poo and co-wash, by doing this you’re already saving some serious money with these products’ versatility. 😉 :D. Tresemme Naturals Botanique or Herbal Essences Hello Hydration is just fine.
 To this day I still use Tresemme.
 As an option, and if you like using clays you can use bentonite or rhassoul.
 Here are some other affordable options for conditioners.

 Moisture and protein balance is important to have because you want to keep your hair’s needs fulfilled.
 Our hair needs moisture because it’s naturally dry due to its shape, but it also needs protein – its main component.
-Therefore you need to have a moisture and a protein deep conditioner or mask whatever you wanna call it.
+Therefore you need to have a moisturising and a protein deep conditioner or mask.

 However, if you have bleached or dyed hair or if you regularly use heat styling tools, you need to do a stronger protein treatment occasionally.
 You can know more by reading Know Your Deep Conditioners And Jump-Start Your Results and 2 Things You Need To Know To Build Your Hair Routine.